ronkok/Hurmet/docs/en/manual.md

     values.)

     Instead of commas, Hurmet data is separated by either tabs or pipes, i.e., `|`.
-    (Both not both tabs and pipes in the same file.)
+    (But not both tabs and pipes in the same file.)
 Numbers must use a dot decimal.
     The second row may contain units of measure.

     Here’s an example of CSV input: